What Is Website Migration?

 Expanded Functionality: As businesses grow and evolve, their website requirements may outgrow the capabilities of their current platform or infrastructure.
 Migrating to a more robust platform or architecture enables the integration of advanced functionalities and scalability to accommodate future growth.

 SEO Optimisation: Strategic website migration can be a crucial aspect of SEO optimisation efforts.
 Consolidating content, implementing structural improvements, or rectifying technical issues through migration can positively impact search engine visibility, organic traffic, and overall website performance.
+However, poorly managed migrations can have huge impacts on search traffic, according to Moz’s Website Migration Guide, even a simple migration like a switch from HTTP to HTTPS caused a leading UK retailer’s visibility to drop by 35%, taking them 6 months to recover from.

 Compliance Requirements: Changes in legal regulations or industry standards may require modifications to the website infrastructure or content.
 Migrating the website to align with updated compliance requirements ensures adherence to legal obligations and mitigates the risk of penalties or legal issues.